Bebe Rexha Goes Braless Under Plunging Red Dress For Latest Sizzling Instagram Snap

 “Don’t say you can’t dress someone that isn’t a runway size,” the “Meant to Be” singer wrote in an Instagram post detailing her struggle.
 “Empower women to love their bodies instead of making girls and women feel less then by their size.
 We are beautiful any size!
 Small or large!”

-Another reported from the Inquisitr noted that the singer has since been flooded with offers from designers to put together her look for the 61st Annual Grammy Awards, which will broadcast live this weekend on CBS at 8 p.m.
-EST on Sunday, February 10.
+Another report from the Inquisitr noted that the singer has since been flooded with offers from designers to put together her look for the 61st Annual Grammy Awards, which will broadcast live this weekend on CBS at 8 p.m.
+ET on Sunday, February 10.